-U.S. 202 overlaps with Interstate 95 north from Delaware 141 for a shared route into Wilmington.
+U.S. 202 overlaps with Interstate 95 north from SR 141 for a shared route into Wilmington.
 Interstate 495 branches east to bypass the city while I-95 turns northward toward Browntown and Downtown Wilmington.
 The freeway traverses wetland areas along the Christina River before ascending onto the Wilmington Viaduct by Frawley Stadium and the Riverfront.
 The elevated roadway transitions into a trenched freeway at the Appalachian fall line between 4th and 5th Streets in Wilmington.

 Just beyond the city line, U.S. 202 parts ways with Interstate 95 north at a directional cloverleaf interchange with Concord Pike.
 U.S. 202 lines Concord Pike, a six-lane commercial arterial, northward to Delaware County, Pennsylvania while I-95 remains northeast through the Brandywine Hundred community.